oppia/oppia-web-developer-docs/Validation-of-handler-args.md

     - **How to resolve**: This error message is raised with the name of the handler which is missing a schema definition.
 So, by reading the error message, you can know which handler class needs schemas to be added.
 2. **InvalidInputException**
     - **Description**: This error will be raised if schema validation failed for any argument.
 It may be due to extra args, missing args or any type mismatch.
-    - **How to resolve**: This error message is raised by the validate_args_schema() method with the name of the argument for which schema validation failed.
+    - **How to resolve**: This error message is raised by the vaidate_and_normalize_args() method with the name of the argument for which schema validation failed.
 So by looking at error messages and stack traces, you can find which argument is failing the schema validation test.

 ## Example for reference